Tim Thomas (basketball): New York Knicks

 On February 16, 2004, Thomas was traded to the New York Knicks in a three-team trade that also included the Atlanta Hawks.
 The trade also sent Keith Van Horn, whom Thomas was also traded for during the 1997 draft, from the Knicks to the Bucks, Nazr Mohammed from the Hawks to the Knicks, Joel Przybilla from the Bucks to the Hawks, and Michael Doleac from the Knicks to the Hawks.

 During game 1 of the Knicks' first-round playoff series against the Nets, Thomas suffered an injury that kept him out of the remainder of the playoffs, when he was fouled by Jason Collins and taken out of the game on a stretcher.
-The incident started a long feud with Nets forward Kenyon Martin, who Thomas called a fake tough guy, that continued past both players' playing careers.
+The incident started a long feud with Nets forward Kenyon Martin, whom Thomas called a fake tough guy, that continued past both players' playing careers.

 In 2017, Thomas rehashed their feud on an episode of the Scoop B Radio Podcast.
 Thomas told Brandon Scoop B Robinson that he'd like to settle his feud with Martin once and for all with a boxing match.
 The proceeds would go to the charity of their choice.
 Martin declined.